SOUND FOUNTAIN

 In the nineteen fifties Kelton designed a system which was further developed by Hitachi.
 This idea became the basis for the bandpass subwoofer of today.

-Another, most important feature was the continuous variable phase adjustment of the subwoofer (0-180º) in order to achieve a seamless and harmonious integration of subwoofer and satellites, independent of the subwoofer's position in the room.
+Another, most important feature of the Interphase modules was the continuous variable phase adjustment of the subwoofer (0-180º) in order to achieve a seamless and harmonious integration of subwoofer and satellites, independent of the subwoofer's position in the room.

-Another favorite bass system was the Hartley sub woofer which was combined with de Decca Ribbon high frequency unit and the Quad electrostatic speakers (ESL).
+Another favorite bass system from the past was the Hartley sub woofer which was combined with de Decca Ribbon high frequency unit and the Quad Electrostatic Loudspeakers (ESL).
 Impressive as well.
 (See: The Decca London Ribbon Horn Tweeter.)

 In the last 15 years many well known manufacturers of expensive subwoofers have forgotten about the importance of the continuous variable phase feature or just do not realize its importance and only adorn their modules with a phase-switch with the two positions of 0º and 180º.

-Yet there are electronic crossover modules on the market for filtering the subwoofer and correcting the signal via the continuous variable phase control from 0º to 180º.
-Best known are those of Detonation (search with Google) and Thommessen, both from Germany.
+Yet there are electronic crossover modules on the market for filtering the subwoofer and correcting the phase of the signal via the continuous variable control from 0º to 180º.
+Best known are those of Detonation and Mivoc (search with Google).
+Thommessen, also from Germany, used to make the Subway Active Crossover.
+But they have stopped the manufacture.

 THE CROSSOVER MODULE